A 15-year architect's turning point: how collaborative creation with AI revealed a path where technology amplifies human creativity, not replaces it.

 The first song felt like a mirror.
 It was not me, but it reflected something in me.
 It invited me to respond.

-500 songs later, I learned something simple and radical:
+12,000+ songs later, I learned something simple and radical:

 AI did not replace my process.
 It accelerated it.
 It gave me a feedback loop where I could hear my inner life and refine it.
-That was the moment I realized the deeper truth: AI does not have to be soulless if we design it to serve soul.
+That was the moment I realized the deeper truth: AI does not have to be soulless if we design it to serve purpose.

 What I learned through this process: